sophielim636/Golf-Game-CS-32-/README.md

 The game calculates where the ball lands after each shot and updates the player's situation accordingly.

-#Future plans!!
 1. Main Game Loop

-The main function will control the full 18-hole game.
+The main function will control the full 8-hole game.
 It will:
 - Display the game introduction
-- Iterate through all 18 holes
+- Iterate through all 8 holes
 - Track total strokes and score relative to par
 - Display a running score and final scorecard at the end